 After the second gate turn right, where you will need to walk over the river, there are stepping stones here so you should be able to get across without getting your shoes wet – just be careful!

 Follow the path along until it splits into two, follow the left path to go over a small hill and arrive in the centre of the reservoir or take the right path for a short walk through the forestry to arrive at the right hand side of the reservoir.

 Once you arrive you can take a walk all around the edge of the reservoir.

 - Is it dog friendly? – Yes!
 Plenty of people walk dogs here on and off the leads, just be mindful that there are no dog bins so take your mess home.

 - Is it child friendly? – The Mountain route may be quite challenging for young children, but the reservoir route should be fine.
 However, the walk is not suitable for prams.

-- Can I swim in the reservoir? – Whilst I cannot find any clear signage or guidance about swimming in Brombil reservoir.
-Generally, Welsh water advice against any swimming in reservoirs because of the hidden dangers, so the short answer would be no.
+- Can I swim in the reservoir? – Whilst there is not any clear signage or guidance about swimming in Brombil reservoir.
+Generally, Welsh water advice against any swimming in reservoirs because of the hidden dangers, so the short and safest answer would be ‘no swim in the reservoir’ .

 - Accessibility – Unfortunately Brombil Reservoir is not wheel chair accessible.

 - Clothing – Make sure you wear sensible shoes (walking boots or good trainers) the path can get very muddy, loose and dusty.